Princess Elisabeth of Hesse and by Rhine: Early life

 Elisabeth was born on 1 November 1864, as the second child of Ludwig IV, Grand Duke of Hesse and by Rhine, and Princess Alice, daughter of Queen Victoria.
 Having named their firstborn Victoria, after her maternal grandmother, the parents named their second daughter in honour of two women named Elisabeth.
 She was given the names Elisabeth Alexandra Luise Alix: "Elisabeth" after both St. Elizabeth of Hungary (the ancestress of the House of Hesse) and her paternal grandmother, Princess Elisabeth of Prussia.

-At her christening on 28 November, the infant – whose godparents, or sponsors as they were known, included her grandmother Princess Charles, her great-uncle Alexander II of Russia, her aunts Alix (Princess of Wales), her mother's sister, Helena, and Anna of Mecklenburg-Schwerin, together with her uncles (Prince Alfred) and Fritz (Crown Prince of Prussia) – received the names Elizabeth Alexandra Louise Alice.
+At her christening on 28 November, the infant was sponsored by her grandmother Princess Charles, her great-uncle Alexander II of Russia, her aunts Alix (Princess of Wales), her mother's sister, Helena, and Anna of Mecklenburg-Schwerin, and her uncles Prince Alfred and Fritz, Crown Prince of Prussia.
 To her family, she would be known simply as Ella.

 Alice brought up her daughters simply.
 An English nanny presided over the nursery, and the children ate plain meals of rice puddings and baked apples and wore plain dresses.
 Her daughters were taught how to do housework, such as baking cakes, making their own beds, laying fires and sweeping and dusting their rooms.
 Alice also emphasized the need to give to the poor and often took her daughters on visits to hospitals and charities.